AndrewBonds55/KBYG/README.md

 This project uses Flask's built-in SQLAlchemy ORM to retrieve and store data in the PostgreSQL database.
 The `models.py` file defines the database schema and provides methods for querying the database.

-## Usage

-To use this project, you can navigate to the home page and search for dental offices by zip code.
-You can also log in as an administrator to add, edit, or delete procedures and dental offices.

 ## Contact